Josh Allen Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- Allen averaged 188 passing yards per game in three matchups against the Titans, 105.5 yards less than his over/under for Monday.
+- In three matchups against the Titans, Allen averaged 188 passing yards per game, 105.5 yards fewer than his over/under for Monday.

-- Allen has multiple touchdown passes in two of those contests against the Titans.
+- Allen has multiple touchdown passes in two of those games against the Titans.

-- This week Allen will face the NFL's 21st-ranked pass defense (279.2 yards allowed per game).
+- The 279.2 passing yards the Titans allow per game makes them the NFL's 21st-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Titans defense is ranked 19th in the league.
+- With nine passing TDs conceded this year, the Titans defense is ranked 19th in the league.

 Recent Performances

-- In last week's outing against the Chiefs, Allen threw for 315 yards while completing 57.7% of his passes, while throwing three touchdowns.
+- In last week's matchup with the Chiefs, Allen completed 57.7% of his passes for 315 yards, while throwing three touchdowns.

-- Allen tacked on 59 yards on 11 carries, averaging 5.4 yards per carry while rushing for one touchdown.
+- He also ran the ball 11 times for 59 yards, averaging 5.4 yards per carry while scoring one touchdown on the ground.

-- He's also carried the ball 21 times for 109 yards and two touchdowns, averaging 36.3 yards per game.
+- He's also rushed 21 times for 109 yards and two touchdowns, averaging 36.3 yards per game.

 Allen's Buffalo Teammates